-In this article, we’ll look at the eight major benefits of using a log splitter when cutting your firewood.
+Here we’ll look at the nine major benefits of using a log splitter when cutting your firewood.

 1. A Log Splitter Will Save You Lots of Time